Hitman (2016 video game): Patient Zero

-A doomsday cult, "Liberation", that masquerades as a self-help group is using an upcoming exhibition at a luxury resort in Bangkok to provide cover for a bio-weapon attack.
+In this alternative storyline, a doomsday cult that masquerades as a self-help group, named "Liberation", is using an upcoming exhibition at a luxury resort in Bangkok to provide cover for a bio-weapon attack.
 47 receives a contract from a mysterious billionaire using the alias "Locksley" to eliminate the cult's leader Oybek Nabazov and his second-in-command, Sister Yulduz.
 As 47 makes his escape, Diana notices a series of digital messages being transmitted from the resort's network, which are revealed to be signals meant to activate the cult's sleeper agents worldwide as a contingency once Nabazov's death is confirmed.

-ICA identifies two sleeper agents, Brother Akram and celebrity author Craig Black, meeting at a private event in Sapienza to exchange a weapon identical to the one in Bangkok, which 47 retrieves after eliminating the targets.
-ICA intel then confirms the origin of another signal, this one based in the United States, which leads to a mercenary camp in Colorado where Dr. Bradley Paine, a CDC specialist and secret cult member, has already begun infecting personnel.
+The ICA identifies two sleeper agents, Brother Akram and celebrity author Craig Black, who are meeting at a private event in Sapienza to exchange a weapon identical to the one in Bangkok, which 47 retrieves after eliminating the targets.
+ICA intel then confirms the origin of another signal, which leads to a mercenary camp in Colorado where Dr. Bradley Paine, a CDC specialist and secret cult member, has already begun infecting personnel.
 Forced to maintain his distance to prevent infection, 47 assassinates Paine with a sniper rifle, along with four victims of the Nabazov virus.

-Diana's analysts intercept a memo indicating Japanese authorities have recently detained a man on a flight to Australia who showed signs of infection and have ordered him to be quarantined in the GAMA medical facility.
-47 infiltrates the hospital to eliminate the man, who is identified as Owen Cage, a radical virus researcher who helped design the Nabazov virus and infected himself with the intention of becoming Patient Zero.
-An additional target is Klaus Liebleid, an Ether scientist overseeing the quarantine effort while secretly trying to extract as much information about the virus as he can so that Ether can reverse engineer Cage's work and profit from it.
-Despite Cage being kept in isolation, the virus can spread to other people and 47 must kill all infected individuals to eliminate the virus.
-After 47 completes the contract the virus is destroyed.
+Diana's analysts intercept a memo, indicating Japanese authorities have recently detained a man on a flight to Australia who showed signs of infection, and have ordered him to be quarantined at a hospital in Hokkaido.
+47 infiltrates the hospital to eliminate the man, who is identified as Owen Cage, a radical virus researcher who helped design the Nabazov virus and infected himself with the intention of becoming patient zero.
+An additional target is Klaus Liebleid, an Ether scientist overseeing the quarantine effort while secretly trying to extract as much information about the virus as he can, so that Ether can reverse engineer Cage's work and profit from it.
+Despite Cage being kept in isolation, the virus can spread to other people and 47 must kill all infected individuals, if such a scenario arises, to eliminate the virus.
+During the debriefing, 47 and Diana note that the entire plot was beyond the scope of a cult, implying that Liberation was backed by a higher power.
+With the contract closed, the two move onto other targets.